On-demand delivery startup Jinn locates $10M in further funding

 You simply browse the location-based app for items you want to purchase, or enter your request in a free form text field, and one of the startup’s self-employed couriers goes to the store, purchases the item and delivers it to you.
 Another key differentiator is that the service runs 24/7.
 Perhaps, unsurprisingly, Jinn has always proven popular with students (who else is going to do that late night munchies run?).

-Meanwhile, the startup is continuing to push into categories beyond takeout food, such as, for example, groceries, which co-founder and CEO Mario Navarro tells me now accounts for 15 per cent of orders, up from 5 per cent a year ago.
+Meanwhile, the startup is continuing to push into categories beyond takeout food, such as groceries, which co-founder and CEO Mario Navarro tells me now accounts for 15 per cent of orders, up from 5 per cent a year ago.
 Non-food items like beauty and health products are also a target.

 Both of these categories play into an on-demand delivery narrative in which companies like Jinn aim to compete with and offer an alternative to Amazon’s own ‘Prime Now’ same-hour or ‘Fresh’ grocery shopping offering.
 Instead of having a central warehouse and bringing goods into the city, Jinn is attempting to turn every local store into a loosely connected warehouse powered by its courier network, and one that is much closer to where consumers reside.